hydroframe/ospool_parflow/README.md

 Note: ^D means control D key.
 This is the end of file character.

-Then copy the contents of the ~/.ssh/id_ed25519 file on your laptop into your clip board.
+Then copy the contents of the ~/.ssh/id_ed25519 file from your laptop or linux server into your clip board.
 Then execute:

     cat > ~/.ssh_id_ed25519
     <right click>